motormouthdoda/dotfiles/README.md

 # dotfiles
-My configuration files
+## My configuration files
-I use qtile as wm for Arch Linux
+- I use qtile as Window Manager for Arch Linux
-Neovim is my primary Editor
+- Neovim as my Primary Editor